 The case studies are provided as a guide to the range of outcomes that can be achieved, the types of issues raised, and to assist people involved in complaints to prepare for conciliation.

 When a case has been decided by a court or tribunal, the decision has been made after listening to all the evidence from both sides and considering the law.
 These decisions may be used as a guide in matters decided by the courts and tribunals.

-When a case has been resolved through the Anti-Discrimination Commission Queensland's conciliation process, the parties have resolved the complaint privately, by agreement, after talking about the issues with the help of a conciliator.
+When a case has been resolved through the Commission's conciliation process, the parties have resolved the complaint privately, by agreement, after talking about the issues with the help of a conciliator.
 These agreements are not used by the courts or tribunals as a guide.

 The case studies should not be treated as legal advice.
 If you need advice about likely outcomes relating to a complaint you are involved in, you should seek independent legal advice from a lawyer.

 - parental status